vanillaiice/dtb-love2d/README.md

 $ make
 ```

-Alternatively, you can download and run the .love files on Linux (you still need to install Löve2D),
+Alternatively, from the releases, you can download and run the .love files on Linux (you still need to install Löve2D),
 and the .exe files on Windows.

 # Controls